-For leaders, by Leaders: Strengthening leadership and improving management in Canada's public sector
+For Leaders, by Leaders: Strengthening leadership and improving management in Canada's public sector

 Canada is recognized as a world leader in public service.
 Whether at federal, provincial, territorial or municipal levels, Canada is known for the integrity, quality and capacity of its public services.
 However, responding to globalization, technology and demographics puts increasing strain on governments and on the leaders who lead and adapt these institutions so they are capable of more complex policy-making as well as responsive to the changing demands of citizens for better levels of service.

 In a competitive global economy and in a country that relies extensively on government for a wide array of programs and services, it is increasingly urgent that future generations of public managers be effective, productive and flexible as they respond to the challenges of managing in the 21st Century.
-Recognizing this, the University of Ottawa has established the Centre on Public Management & Policy as a focal point where theory and practice interact to create a rich learning environment for promising executives in the next generation of leaders.
+Recognizing this, the University of Ottawa has established the Centre on Public Management and Policy as a focal point where theory and practice interact to create a rich learning environment for promising executives in the next generation of leaders.

 Aim and Objectives

-The Centre on Public Management & Policy provides advanced professional development opportunities for promising executives to enable them to perform effectively in different roles now and in the future.
+The Centre on Public Management and Policy provides advanced professional development opportunities for promising executives to enable them to perform effectively in different roles now and in the future.
 This aim is achieved by offering programs and courses that collectively achieve the following:

 - Create Capacity: Build institutional capacity by supporting the formation, development and maintenance of a leadership cadre within a public service;